-Purpose: To take water up to 19,440 cubic metres/day [225L/s averaged over 10 minutes] of water on a continuous basis from the Patea River for use on power stations on East Road, Stratford

-Condition requirement Means of monitoring during period under review Compliance achieved?
-3. Limit on abstraction rate during low river flows Continuous flow metering by Contact Energy and monthly report to Council Yes 4.
+Purpose: To take water up to 19,440 cubic metres/day [225L/s averaged over 10 minutes] of water on a continuous basis from the Patea River for use on power stations on East Road, Stratford Condition requirement Compliance achieved?
+1. Measurement of abstraction rate Continuous flow metering by Contact Energy and monthly report Yes 2.
+Limit on maximum abstraction rate Continuous flow metering by Contact Energy and monthly report to Council Yes 3.
+Limit on abstraction rate during low river flows Continuous flow metering by Contact Energy and monthly report to Council Yes 4.
 Limit on abstraction rate during very low river flows Continuous flow metering by Contact Energy and monthly report to Council Yes 5.
-Optional review of consent Next option for review in June 2022 N/A cor Overall assessment of consent compliance and environment performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+Optional review of consent Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of this consent Overall assessment of administrative performance in respect of this consent High High